ZWLori/robo-advisor/projectPlan.md

 	- After the 12 months, there's a crisis (lasts for 3 months), where the performance dropped 10% in the 13th month, and then performance resumes normal during the 14th and 15th month.

 ### Debugging
-- (Wanlu) Revise the content of chart & summary sheet of robo-advisor's past performance.
+- (Wanlu) Revise the content of chart & summary sheet of robo-advisor's past performance. (✓)
+- (Wanlu) Incentives are always 5 no matter how the performance is, please fix this issue.
 - (Wanlu) The condition assignment needs to be consistent, e.g. those randomly assigned to high performance during demo stage shall also be assigned to high performance during main experiment
 - (Wanlu) During the trial and main experiment stages, there's no December (Nov immediately leaps to Jan, skipping Dec).
 - (wanlu) Revise the formula to calculate past performance